nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/gatt_pool.rst

 The API of the GATT attribute pools module allows to register different types of GATT attributes listed above.
 After each registration, a part of the memory is reserved for each attribute.
-You can also unregister attributes that are no longer needed by using the module's API.
+You can also unregister unnecessary attributes using the module's API.
 In this case, the previously reserved memory is released.
 This can be useful when you want to restructure your service by using the Service Changed feature that is supported by the Zephyr Bluetooth® stack (see, for example, the :ref:`hids_readme`).